 The CFCRB receives no governmental funding and must rely on fundraising and grants to support our mission.
-We are excited to report that the Ray Foundation believes in the work we do and has offered us a matching grant up to \$10,000.00.
-That's right - we can raise additional money for every dollar generously given!
-Your donation will help us protect and advance the interests of abused and neglected children who come under the jurisdiction of Collier County's Dependency Court.
+We are excited to report that the Ray Foundation believes in the work we do and offered us a matching grant in 2019.
+Donations to the CFCRB help us protect and advance the interests of abused and neglected children who come under the jurisdiction of Collier County's Dependency Court.